all-maps-lie/all-maps-lie-2020/weeks/week_01.md

 ## ABOUT

 Welcome!
 If you're here, this means you're taking All Maps Lie.
 Let's learn together.

 This week we are going to get acquainted with mapping and cartography *through the lens of design & media art and critical perspectives*.
 We are going to challenge our conceptions and definitions of what a map is, what they can be, who is mapping, what maps say, and what maps do.
 This week our goal is to "[align our compass](http://www.wordsinspace.net/mapsmedia/fall2018/portfolio/august-29-calibrating-the-compass/)" and begin aligning our media art practices with critical cartographic discourse.

+This week we will focus on "paying attention" through environmental observations and data collection.

 ## TABLE OF CONTENTS